pmahnke/transitionelement/_posts/2024/2024-07-06-ratikon_overview.md

 ### Preparation

 There is nothing technical, unless you want to do some mountaineering.
 However, there was a lot of snow, even in early June.
-Enough snow that I am very glad we bought and brought [mircospikes](https://kahtoola.com/traction/microspikes-footwear-traction/).
+Enough snow that I am very glad we bought and brough [mircospikes](https://kahtoola.com/traction/microspikes-footwear-traction/).

 ### Huttes